 Matching with Your Surrogate

 The matching process usually takes around three months.
-The most important part of this is making sure that you and your surrogate are right for each other, which is why we need to know exactly who and what you’re hoping for.
-You should be very clear on your expectations and criteria.
+The most important part of this is making sure that you and your surrogate are right for each other.

 The questionnaire will cover: